 Health Benefits of Dark Chocolate

 Various research regarding chocolate, particularly dark chocolate, has indicated that a square of dark chocolate a day can lower blood pressure, and reduce the risk of stroke and heart attack by almost 40 percent.
 Chocolate also is high in minerals such as copper, magnesium, and iron.
-It is high in antioxidants, flavonoids, and can help increase good cholesterol.
-Research also indicates that dark chocolate may help fight the bacteria that causes cavities.
+It is high in antioxidants, and flavonoids, and can help increase good cholesterol.
+Research also indicates that dark chocolate may help fight the bacteria that cause cavities.

 Cocoa Bean Husk

-Like other natural herbs, the cocoa bean husk from cocoa beans that are used to make dark chocolate have been proven to have antibacterial properties that can combat tooth cavities.
+Like other natural herbs, the cocoa bean husk from cocoa beans that is used to make dark chocolate has been proven to have antibacterial properties that can combat tooth cavities.
 These antibacterial properties help eliminate the bad bacteria that feed upon the sugars in your oral cavity and produce harmful, enamel eating acids.
 By reducing harmful oral bacteria, eating chocolate can balance out the levels of sugar and bacteria in your mouth.
 This Japanese research study has caused chocolate to be viewed in a new light.
-As a result, cocoa bean husk extract is being considered for use in mouthwashes and toothpastes.
+As a result, cocoa bean husk extract is being considered for use in mouthwashes and toothpaste.
 The cocoa bean husk is not an ingredient in chocolate but may begin to be included due to its oral health benefits.

 Dark Chocolate Bunnies are Healthier than Milk Chocolate